 This course introduces students to basic concepts and techniques in conducting quantitative research such as surveys and experiments.
-Students will be coached to formulate sociological hypotheses, develop proposal, collect data or use existing data sets for analyses.
+Students will be coached to formulate sociological hypotheses, develop proposals, collect data or use existing data sets for analyses.
 Students will learn different kinds of variables, their possible relations, and the issues of validity and reliability.
 No previous statistical skills are required.

 Course learning outcomes

-- Formulate research questions and select appropriate research methods to answer them.
+1. Formulate research questions and select appropriate research methods to answer them.

-- Design, conduct and present research projects using primary and secondary data.
+3. Design, conduct and present research projects using primary and secondary data.

-- Review and evaluate findings from local and global surveys.
+4. Review and evaluate findings from local and global surveys.

-- Apply ethical principles and a variety of quantitative research methods in conducting research.
+5. Apply ethical principles and a variety of quantitative research methods in conducting research.

 Readings will be specified from time to time.
 Students are expected to get familiar with the following online resources: